AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.3-release-activity/23-3-integration-enhancements.md

 ## New G Suite integration now available

 A new G Suite integration is now available in the Google Marketplace.
-The new integration authenticates using OAuth2, and replaces the current integration.
+The new integration authenticates using OAuth2, and replaces the previous integration.

 The previous G Suite integration is now deprecated, and will be automatically uninstalled.